Legal Tech

 What are the challenges of AI in Indian law?

-Key challenges include lack of specific AI regulation, potential bias in training data, accuracy concerns with Indian legal language and regional laws, data privacy issues under the DPDP Act 2023, client confidentiality risks when using cloud-based AI tools, and the digital divide between large and small law firms.
+Key challenges include lack of specific AI rules, possible bias in training data, accuracy concerns with Indian legal language, data privacy under DPDP Act, and the digital gap between large and small firms.
+Compliance must align with the Digital Personal Data Protection (DPDP) Act 2023, which imposes obligations on data fiduciaries to obtain explicit consent and implement robust security safeguards for processing personal data.

 Is AI contract review accurate?